PG1003/lex/README.md

 #### Replacement pattern

-A replacement pattern is a string that contains a repacement text which can include [captures](#Captures) of the match result.
+A replacement pattern is a string that contains a repacement text which can include [captures](#captures) of the match result.
-References to captures are marked as `%d` where d is a number between 1 and 9 to refrence the first up to nineth nineth capture.
+References to captures are marked as `%d` where d is a number between 1 and 9 to refrence the first up to nineth capture.
 `%0` stands for the whole match.
 The whole match will handled as one capture when a pattern didn't specified any captures.